-“Do you know what’s really scary?
+ďDo you know whatís really scary?
 You want to forget something.
 Totally wipe it out of your mind.
 But you never can.
-It can’t go away, you see.
-And it follows you around like a ghost.”
+It canít go away, you see.
+And it follows you around like a ghost.

 This film contains examples of:

 Adult Fear: Moo-hyeon has already lost his wife.
-Not only that, but he lost his youngest daughter on the very same day as his wife's death, and his eldest daughter not only hates him, but is also completely batshit insane.
+Not only that, but he lost his youngest daughter on the very same day as his wife's death, and his eldest daughter not only hates him, but is also severely mentally unstable.

 Aluminum Christmas Trees: In this film, there is a lot of stuff that goes on that doesn't immediately make sense and you have to think about it in order to get what is going on.
 Therefore, Western viewers can be forgiven for the Epileptic Trees they come up with in trying to deduce the symbolism of the tents right by the road in the scene where the girls' uncle and his wife are driving at night.
 These tents are actually a common sight in rural areas of Korea as they serve an agricultural purpose.

-Color-Coded Characters / Color Motif: This may or may not be intentional, but Su-yeon is often shown wearing light colours and shades (usually white), Su-mi is usually shown in brighter colours with some exceptions, and Eun-ju often wears darker, (and richer) colours.
+Color-Coded Characters / Color Motif: This may or may not be intentional, but Su-yeon is often shown wearing light colours and shades (usually white), Su-mi is usually shown in brighter colours with some exceptions, and Eun-ju often wears darker, (and richer) colours in shiny fabrics.
 Moo-hyeon, in comparison, is often shown wearing bland colours and shades.
+Towards the end, Eun-ju swaps her richer colours for a white dress to illustrate that she and Su-mi are the same person.
+Furthermore, the real Eun-ju is usually depicted in black - she is wearing a black suit when she turns up at the end and wears a black knitted sweater in the flashback.

 Creepy Doll - Although it is completely inanimate, and is used to both enhance the mood of the film, and to further the plot towards the end.